 - participating in neighborhood communities to get positive attention;

-- or completely a task to avoid being reprimanded, you are acted as a result of extrinsic forces.
+- or completing a task to avoid being reprimanded, you have acted as a result of extrinsic forces.

 Intrinsic motivation, on the other hand, is motivation that comes from within.
 Taking a long walk because it is peaceful to you, completing a task because it gives you satisfaction or cooking dinner for your partner because it makes you feel happy are all examples of intrinsic motivators.

 Which Is Better?

 There is a time and a place for both intrinsic and extrinsic motivators.
 It is something you should think about whether you are leading others or simply working on being more self aware.
 Some studies have shown that too much extrinsic pressure can actually have the opposite effect – i.e. telling your employees to be on time or else there will be consequences can actually reduce internal motivation, leading to more tardiness.
 In nearly all cases, having your intrinsic values and desires aligned with your actions and behaviors is ideal for your energy; doing something just because it is expected is rarely a smart idea.

 Want to experience more?